 Driverless?
 Autonomous Trucks and the Future of the American Trucker

-My current book project (expected Spring 2022) examines the potential impacts of self-driving trucks and how policy will shape them.
 The trucking industry is expected to be an early adopter of self-driving technology, with tech companies and major truck makers racing to build autonomous trucks.
 Dozens of reports and news articles suggest automation could eliminate truckers.
+My current research examines the potential impacts of self-driving trucks and how policy will shape them.

 Public policy will play a fundamental role in determining whether we have a safe, efficient trucking sector with good jobs or whether automation will exacerbate the problems that already pervade some segments of the industry.
 Trucking is an extremely competitive sector in which workers often end up absorbing the costs of transitions and inefficiencies.
 Strong policy leadership is needed to ensure that the benefits of innovation in the industry are shared broadly between technology companies, trucking companies, drivers, and communities.